chase-seibert/old-blog/_posts/2017-04-14-engineering-meeting-strategies.md

 this with times people are actually in the office, if you allow flexible work hours.

-This would result in 5 three or four hour chunks a week.
+This would result in 5 three or four hour blocks a week.
 Any non-free time can be assumed to involve interruptions.
 Let's estimate 15 to 20 flow hours.

 # Conclusion

-Given that engineers are going to get at most five effective hours a day, the ideal set up from a flow perspective is to get a 3-4 hour chunk of time blocked off every single day with no interruptions.
+Given that engineers are going to get at most five effective hours a day, the ideal set up from a flow perspective is to get a 3-4 hour block of time blocked off every single day with no interruptions.
 Interestingly, this is 80% as effective as never having any interruptions at all - the equivalent of a 100% meeting free week.
 It's also the same 20 hours of coding that engineers are typically